- Religious Education

 Back to top Learning Enhancement

 Learning Enhancement is offered in Year 8 to students who would benefit from extra assistance with their literacy skills in place of a Language.
+It is offered by invitation only.
 This subject allows students to improve their skills in the areas of Written English, Comprehension, Spelling, Vocabulary and Oral Presentation.
 Students complete a variety of tasks selected to complement the work carried out in mainstream classes such as English.